zhongxiang117/zhongxiang117.github.io/System/Linux/ubuntu-desktop.md

 it is convenient to install them by using `vim` (directly editing) or `desktop-file-install` (third party install).

-however, it is way to hard to **debug** to make sure they work, cause at most time, they just simply don't work, even have already checked by `desktop-file-validate`, because this command **can only** validate the `grammar`, it **does not** have the ability to verify the internal settings.
+however, it is way too hard to **debug** to make sure they work, cause at most time, they just simply don't work, even they have already been checked by `desktop-file-validate`, because this command **can only** validate the `grammar`, it **does not** have the ability to verify the internal settings.

 here comes up with a workaround to tackle this problem, to print out _debug_ info.